Baybayin: Keyboard

-Gboard
+iOS

+With the official release of iOS 27 on September 2026, Apple officially added support for Baybayin Keyboard.

+macOS

+With the formal launch of macOS 27 in September 2026, Apple introduced official support for the Baybayin Keyboard on Macs.

+Android

 A screenshot image of the baybayin keyboard on Gboard.

 The virtual keyboard app Gboard developed by Google for Android and iOS devices was updated on 1 August 2019 with its list of supported languages.
 This includes all Unicode Philippine Scripts blocks.
 Included are "Buhid", "Hanunuo", baybayin as "Filipino (Baybayin)", and the Tagbanwa script as "Aborlan".
 The baybayin layout, "Filipino (Baybayin)", is designed such that when the user presses the character, vowel markers (kudlít) for e/i and o/u, as well as the virama (vowel sound cancellation) are selectable.

 Philippines Unicode Keyboard Layout with baybayin

 It is possible to type baybayin directly from one's keyboard without the need to use web applications which implement an input method.
 The Philippines Unicode Keyboard Layout includes different sets of baybayin layout for different keyboard users: QWERTY, Capewell-Dvorak, Capewell-QWERF 2006, Colemak, and Dvorak, all of which work in both Microsoft Windows and Linux.

 This keyboard layout baybayin can be downloaded here.